 We had a great wind ensemble director in college.
 His name was Mr. Olson, and he always had a quick wit about him.
 I will always remember the day he said, "You college students are so dumb."
 A shocked silence followed; he had our attention.
 "You say you know what music you like, but really, you only like what you know."

 Mr. Olson was right.
 When students play the piano, what piece do they want to play?
-Fur Elise by Beethoven, Toccata in D Minor by Bach, the theme from Star Wars...and the list goes on.
+Fur Elise by Beethoven, Rondo Alla Turka by Mozart, the theme from Star Wars...that piece their mom likes...and the list goes on.
 I'm fine with teaching those pieces, but it is my job to produce well-rounded students who know not only the most famous Bach, Beethoven, Mozart pieces and movie themes, but their other works that include Chopin, Debussy, Khachaturian, and other composers, also.
 If we adults took the time to expose them to more of the classics, the more students' tastes would be expanded, and it would be easier to get our children to practice.
 In lessons, students are asked to play pieces they have never heard or seen before more often than not .
 How do we get those pieces to become familiar?
 By repetition.
 Uh, oh...here is where practice comes in!

 Also, try finding your (intermediate or advanced) students' pieces on ITunes, YouTube or on MPR helps so you can listen to those pieces performed in various ways.
 (Beware, not all performances are credible, but some can be really good, too!)
 Sometimes I take a couple minutes to show an elementary student the piece they are playing the melody of played by a full orchestra on YouTube.
-Although this takes up a bit of lesson time, I can see the light bulb go on in their head when they hear their piece done how it is supposed to sound, especially if they hear the main theme they are playing.
-They smile, and that piece often ends up their favorite the next week.
-It's fun to see them connect what they are playing to something larger than them.
+Although this takes up a bit of lesson time, I can see the light bulb go on in their head when they make the connection with how their piece is supposed to sound, or hear it written for an orchestra.
+Suddenly they're not just playing the piano; the melody is the violins, the bass line is the cellos, etc. They smile, and that piece often ends up being their favorite the next week.
+It's well worth the two minutes it takes to show them the "professional" version of their piece to see that light bulb go on in their minds.

 I am not an athlete, and I strongly dislike running, and had taken about a 15-year break from anything resembling it.
 However, in my 30's, I decided that it would be a good idea to begin jogging, as I knew it was time to take care of what God gave me.
 Strangely enough on those first few jogs, I suddenly felt like I could relate to some of my students who did not enjoy practicing.
 I would put off running; productive procrastination took over, like doing the dishes or folding the laundry.
 Finally, when I would go out, negative thoughts would take over, such as "I hate this, I hate this..." in time to the pace of my run.
 I kept checking the clock to see if it was over, only to find only a few minutes had passed.
 But I kept on going, and subjected myself to this "torture" on the schedule I had set.
 In time, I actually started looking forward to my run, that break in my day to enjoy being outside, the solitude, the challenge, looking for 5K's to do, and everything about it.